What is Growth Marketing? Growth Marketing Approaches and Elements

 The Awareness name wasn’t there if you noticed in Dave McClure’s original Pirate Funnel, but it was later included by the Growth Tribe in 2016.

-• AARRR is one of the most popular growth marketing frameworks and covers acquisition, activation, retention revenue and referral.
+• AARRR is one of the most popular growth marketing frameworks.
+It covers acquisition, activation, retention revenue, and referrals.

 • AARRR growth marketing strategies and metrics span the entire customer lifetime, not just the campaigns used to acquire them.